alexandreLamarre/Quantum-Chess/README.md

  #### Rules pertaining to Quantum entanglement & action of Q-pieces

- - **Rule 2.1** Once a piece has moved it exerts an **area of influence** if it is in a **mixed state**.
-The area of influence corresponds to the squares where the piece could move.
-Should any q-pieces be found in that area of influence they will become entagled with the moved piece.
-The moved piece then applies its quantum gate/ action.

-  TODO: ADD EXAMPLE PICTURES
+- **Rule 2.1** A quantum piece exerts its quantum action/circuit on other pieces if and only if it is in a mixed state.
+(It still exerts its quantum action on itself even if it is determined: A Q-queen is "sel- normalizing" in that respect.)

+ - **Rule 2.1** A quantum piece exerts its quantum action/circuit on the tile it has moved to if it is not performing a capture, and exerts its quantum action/circuit on all tiles it could legally reach from its new position.
+These tiles are called the piece's **'Area of Influence**.
+A quantum piece will performs its quantum action/circuit on all pieces within its **Area of Influence**, including itself:

+   - It will perform its action on all determined state pieces within its area of influence.

+   - Before performing its action on mixed state pieces it will entangle it with the current piece's system, as long as the mixed state piece would not enter a determined state.

+   - If the moved piece started in an entangled system, it will apply its action to the new entangled system., with the added mixed state pieces from its area of influence.

+   - Otherwise, if there are no new mixed state pieces to be added to the entangled system, it will perform its action on its entangled system.
+Its entangled system can also be itself.
+In this respect, a mixed state piece exerts its action on itself if its area of influence contains no mixed state pieces and it was not entangled to any other pieces.

-- **Rule 2.2** Here is the flowchart for turn chronology:
+- **Rule 2.2** Here is the flowchart for moving a quantum piece:

     - TODO ADD FLOW CHART

 - **Rule 2.3** The area of influence, entaglement and quantum circuit/action only apply on the turn the piece is moved.
-  - E.g. if a Q-piece moves within a Q-queen's diagonal on a subsequent turn, it does not become entagled with the Q-queen due to Q-queen's area of influence.
-It only becomes entangled with the Q-queen if Q-queen is within the moved piece's own area of influence.

-- **Rule 2.4** A Q-queen cannot become entangled with an opponent's pieces, nor does it exert its quantum circuit/action upon them.

 #### Rules pertaining to quantum measurement of Q-pieces